chrxh/alien/README.md

 - [IconFontCppHeaders](https://github.com/juliettef/IconFontCppHeaders)

 ## Installer
-For Windows, binaries for the current development state can be downloaded from the following link: [download link](https://alien-project.org/files/alien-version3-preview.zip).
+Windows binaries for the current development state can be downloaded from the following link: [download link](https://alien-project.org/files/alien-version3-preview.zip).

 As in the previous version, there will be an installer in the future.